victoriacyzhang/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+> I wasn't able to get Tinkerbelle running on my Mac.
+It hung for a while and did nothing.
+I wasn't able to resolve the issue.

 ## Part D. Wizard the device